aws/eks-anywhere/docs/content/en/docs/getting-started/local-environment/_index.md

    export EKSA_AWS_SECRET_ACCESS_KEY="your*secret*key"
    export EKSA_AWS_REGION="us-west-2"
    ```
+   **NOTE**: The Amazon EKS Anywhere Curated Packages are only available to customers with the Amazon EKS Anywhere Enterprise Subscription.
+Due to this there might be some warnings in the CLI if proper authentication is not set up.

 1. Create Cluster:

-     **Note** The Amazon EKS Anywhere Curated Packages are only available to customers with the Amazon EKS Anywhere Enterprise Subscription.
-Due to this there might be some warnings in the CLI if proper authentication is not set up.
+   For a regular cluster create (with internet access), type the following:

       ```bash
+      eksctl anywhere create cluster \
+         # --install-packages packages.yaml \ # uncomment to install curated packages at cluster creation
+         -f $CLUSTER_NAME.yaml
+      ```
+   For an airgapped cluster create, follow [Preparation for airgapped deployments]({{< relref "../install/#preparation-for-airgapped-deployments-optional" >}}) instructions, then type the following:

+      ```bash
-      eksctl anywhere create cluster -f $CLUSTER_NAME.yaml
+      eksctl anywhere create cluster
+         # --install-packages packages.yaml \ # uncomment to install curated packages at cluster creation
+         -f $CLUSTER_NAME.yaml \
+         --bundles-override ./eks-anywhere-downloads/bundle-release.yaml
       ```

      Example command output
       ```
       Performing setup and validations